 The College holds and conserves a number of collections, exhibits, artefacts and other assets of historical, artistic or scientific importance.
 Heritage assets acquired before 1 July 2007 have not been capitalised since reliable estimates of cost or value are not available on a cost benefit basis, and the volume of items and valuation issues (e.g. age, origin, veracity) mean that it is neither practical nor beneficial to identify and value them.
-Acquisitions since 1 July 2007 and valued at over £20k are capitalised and recognised in the Balance Sheet at cost or, in the case of donated assets, at valuation on receipt where such a cost or value mean that any depreciation would not be material.
+Acquisitions since 1 July 2007 and valued at over £20k are capitalised and recognised in the Balance Sheet at cost or, in the case of donated assets, at valuation on receipt where such a cost or value is reasonably obtainable.
+Heritage assets are not depreciated since their long economic life and high residual value mean that any depreciation would not be material.